 Each medication comes with the possibility of unwanted side effects.
 As a general rule you should be aware that the topical medications may cause a localised itching or burning sensation.
-Whereas the oral tablets may cause headaches or nausea.
 More information on the specific side effects for each product can be found on their respective pages.

 Can I take them with other medications?

 Acne products can interact with other treatments.
 It is important to disclose what medications you are currently taking or have recently taken during your consultation.
 Further details for each item can be found on the individual product page.

 Co-Cyprindiol and Dianette are hormonal pills, which can only be used by women.
 They also act as contraceptives, which means they’ll need to be taken instead of any other form of hormonal birth control.

 Should I take Differin, Isotrex, Dianette or Co-Cyprindiol?